Applications accepted from January 5 until February 24, 2020

-The Pittsburgh Concert Society (PCS) holds auditions in the Young Artist category to provide recital performance opportunities and financial support to highly-qualified, young classical musicians who live in the Pittsburgh area.
+The Pittsburgh Concert Society (PCS) holds auditions in the Young Artist category to provide concert performance opportunities and financial support to highly-qualified, young classical musicians who live in the Pittsburgh area.
 These auditions are arranged by the Pittsburgh Concert Society, are held in Pittsburgh, and are judged by an independent adjudicator from outside the area.
-The adjudicator for the 2017 auditions is:
+The adjudicator for the 2020 auditions is:

 - All applicants must live within a 75 mile radius of Pittsburgh.
 This requirement extends to every member of an ensemble that wishes to apply.